German Shepherd Rescue FAQ's

 Do you have any accounts?

-By law, any limited company must produce accounts and these have to be lodge with Companies House, where copies can be obtained by any member of the public.
-Our accounts are produced by a qualified independent chartered certified accountant.
+By law, any limited company and charity must produce accounts and these have to be lodged with Companies House and Charities Commission, where copies can be obtained by any member of the public.
+Our accounts are produced by a qualified independent chartered accountant.

-Some dogs will be spayed or neutered but the rescue does not have enough funds to meet the costs of spaying or neutering all dogs rehomed by us.
-In England the Dogs Trust helps rescues with vouchers but this is not yet available in Scotland.
-We have negotiated a special rate with our own vets.
+In England, the Dogs Trust will help rescues sometimes with vouchers.
 All people adopting dogs from the rescue are required to sign a legally binding document which requires that they spay/neuter their dog and they are not allowed to use the dog for breeding purposes.

 What about vet treatment?